Roasted Butternut Squash Soup – a sweet and creamy winter soup that is dairy-free friendly and Paleo-friendly!

 - Place in oven and let cook for 50-60 minutes (or until fork tender).

 - Take dutch oven (or other large saucepan), add 1 Tablespoon of ghee, and allow to melt on medium heat.

 - Add shallots and allow to cook 1-2 minutes.

 - Scoop out the flesh of the squash and add the dutch oven along with coconut milk.

 - Use an immersion blender to fully combine.

 - Add the last two tablespoons of ghee, pinch of salt and maple syrup.

 - Taste and add additional salt, ghee or maple syrup to taste.

-- Don’t for get to fully incorporate your coconut milk – I usually pour mine into a tall, wide-mouth mason jar and use my immersion blender to combine.
+- Coconut Milk: don’t for get to fully incorporate your coconut milk before adding – I usually pour mine into a tall, wide-mouth mason jar and use my immersion blender to combine.

-- Store in airtight container in the refrigerator for up to 5-7 days.
+- Storage: simply place in an airtight container in the refrigerator for up to 5-7 days.